SimpleLuke/100-days-of-code/README.md

 **Thoughts**: I update the Freesound Search App on my portfoilo.
 I also try to apply Tailwind css on this project.

 **Link(s) to work**: [Freesound Search](https://radiant-twilight-3dee2b.netlify.app/)

+### Day 69:  October 11, 2022

+**Today's Progress**: Take some revision about Security.

+**Thoughts**: In Junior to Senior Developer course, there is a code analysis section teaching how to improve the smart brain app.
+But I found out I have already implement the multi-face dections by myself.
+I feel proud of myself.